Tea Time, Arabic Style!

 The delicate glasses are beautiful without the tea, but try this staple of Moroccan hospitality for a refreshing taste of mint.

 “Mint tea isn’t just a drink in Morocco.
 It is a sign of hospitality and friendship and tradition.
-Because this drink is so popular, it is served all day long, after every meal and with every conversation.
+Because this beverage is so popular, it is served all day long, after every meal and with every conversation.
 Moroccans take great pride in their tea and will often ask a visitor who among their group of friends makes the best cup of mint tea.”

 -from recipe contributor ‘Sackville’